Bettinah Tianah

 Bettinah Tianah (born Betty Nassali; 10 November 1993) is a Ugandan television personality, actress, model, and fashionista.
 She is known for hosting television programs like Youth Voice, Be My Date, and The Style Project.
 She also played a lead role (Rhona) in The Hostel television series.

 Career

 At the age of 15, Tianah started working at NBS Television as the host of Youth Voice.
 She later hosted a matchmaking television show called Be My Date in 2015 on NTV Uganda, replacing Anita Fabiola, and has hosted a fashion show called The Style Project from 2017 to March 2022 when she resigned to concentrate on her own business BT Beauty Uganda.
 Tianah landed her first acting role as Rhona, a "bad girl" on the Ugandan television series The Hostel in its fourth and last season.

-Tianah hosted the red carpet event at the UNAA Convention in Washington D.C., becoming the first Ugandan to host the event.
+Tianah hosted the red carpet event at the Ugandan North American Association (UNAA) Convention in Washington D.C., becoming the first Ugandan to host the event.
 She is also a model, having signed with Creative Industries Group in 2017.
 She held her first photoshoot in Paris.